BMW-InnovationLab/BMW-Classification-Training-GUI/README.md

 <br>

 ## Run the Solution
-If you wish to deploy both training and inference workflows in CPU mode, please write the following command
+If you wish to deploy the training workflow in CPU mode, please write the following command

 ```sh
 docker-compose -f run_cpu.yml up
 ```
 <br>

-If you wish want to deploy both training and inference workflows in GPU mode, please write the following command
+If you wish want to deploy the training workflow in GPU mode, please write the following command

 ```sh
 docker-compose -f run_gpu.yml up